Social

 Policy rollout

-For several years, Bridgestone has held annual conferences for suppliers in multiple regions in which it seeks to ensure full understanding of its Global Sustainable Procurement Policy.
+For several years, Bridgestone has held annual conferences for suppliers in multiple regions to ensure full understanding of its Global Sustainable Procurement Policy.
 During these annual conferences, Bridgestone has communicated with suppliers on the four foundational elements of the policy, which are Transparency, Compliance, QCD & Innovation, and Sustainable Procurement Practices such as environmentally responsible practices and respect for human rights.
-A total of approximately 340 suppliers in each region were invited in 2024.
+More than 400 suppliers in each region were invited in 2025.

 Assessment by EcoVadis